ejmurra/d3-state-handler/README.md

     // (Actually, I lied.
 That's not a safe assumption to make.)
     // (It will be by version 1.0.0, however.) return data;
+  },
+  resize: function(data) {
+    // Do some checks about screen size here and manipulate the state if you
+    // need to.
+This is called when StateHandler.resize() is called.
+    // StateHandler.resize() defaults to calling render(data) if this
+    // function is unimplemented.
+    return data;
   }
 }
 ```